olepoeschl/NQueensFAF-GUI/README.md

 # NQueensFAF
 <!--img src="https://www.student.hs-mittweida.de/~opoeschl/data/queenFire_FAF.png" width="200" height="200" align="right" /-->

 A really fast and highly optimized program for calculating the number of solutions of the N-Queens problem.
-With Gui.
+With Gui and GPU support.
 <br>Built using the [NQueensFAF library](https://github.com/olepoeschl/NQueensFAF-Library).
 <br>Supports CPU multithreading and GPU.